Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 Note the slightly unusual presentation of the FS in Fig.~\ref{fig:FS_and_DOS}: this is due to the transformation from a tetragonal basis into a $x$-$y$ plane which has to be done in this fashion to ensure periodicity of the downfolded model in the two-dimensional primitive cell.
 Due to this, we have not a single but two $k_z$ values in the first primitive cell, i.e. the $Z$-point is located at the corner of the black square.
+All the results that follow are obtained for the quasi-2D model restricted to $k_z = 0$ and $k_z=2\pi/c$, shown on Fig.~\ref{fig:FS_and_DOS}.
+We verify that they are agreeing with the results from full 3D calculations in App.~\ref{app:3D}.

-The lowering of the symmetry under uniaxial strain lifts the degeneracy between the $d_{xz}$ and the $d_{yz}$ orbitals, as seen in the DOS in \fref{fig:FS_and_DOS}.
-It also splits the $d_{xy}$ van-Hove singularity into two parts: one drifting away from the FS ($x$-direction) and one drifting towards the FS and crosses it at the Lifschitz transition ($\epsilon_{xx}^{\text{vHs}} \sim 0.8\%$ strain).
+The lowering of the symmetry under uniaxial strain lifts the degeneracy between the $d_{\rm{xz}}$ and the $d_{\rm{yz}}$ orbitals of the ruthenium atom, as seen in the DOS in \fref{fig:FS_and_DOS}.
+It also splits the $d_{\rm{xy}}$ van-Hove singularity into two parts: one drifting away from the FS ($x$-direction) and one drifting towards the FS and crosses it at the Lifschitz transition ($\epsilon_{\rm{xx}}^{\text{vHs}} \sim 0.8\%$ strain).
 On the FS shown in \fref{fig:FS_and_DOS}, we also highlight the dominant nesting vectors of the bare particle-hole susceptibility ($\chi^0_{\text{PH}}$), see App.~\ref{app:ph_susz}.
-First, $q_1=(2\pi/3a, \pi/3b)$ (and all those related by symmetry) connects the $\alpha$ and $\beta$ sheets of the FS.
-Second, $q_2 = (\pi/2a, \pi/2b)$ is connecting two van-Hove singularities and should become relevant at large interactions.
-Third, $q_3 = (\pi/3a, \pi/3a)$ also connects the $\alpha$ and $\beta$ sheet of the FS.
+First, $q_1=(2\pi(3a)^{-1}, \pi(3b)^{-1})$ (and all those related by symmetry) connects the $\alpha$ and $\beta$ sheets of the FS.
+Second, $q_2 = (\pi(2a)^{-1}, \pi(2b)^{-1})$ is connecting two van-Hove singularities and should become relevant at large interactions.
+Third, $q_3 = (\pi(3a)^{-1}, \pi(3a)^{-1})$ also connects the $\alpha$ and $\beta$ sheet of the FS.
 These vectors are consistent with the dominant spin fluctuations observed in neutron scattering experiments~\cite{PhysRevB.84.060402, PhysRevLett.122.047004}.
 Note that there is a family of nesting vectors connecting $\alpha$ and $\beta$ sheet, all close to $q_{1}$.